 Using the SBA Loan Calculator: A Step-by-Step Guide

-The SBA Loan Calculator is a powerful tool designed to help you estimate the repayment period and fixed interest rate of a fixed-rate loan, such as the popular SBA 7(a) loan.
+The SBA loan calculator is a powerful tool designed to help you estimate the repayment period and fixed interest rate of a fixed-rate loan, such as the popular SBA 7(a) loan.
 By providing a range of dollar figures you may be able to borrow, the calculator empowers you to make informed decisions about the best loan option for your business.
 Comparing various SBA and non-SBA loan options has never been more straightforward, as the loan amount is the primary factor to consider when using the calculator.

-Before we dive into the step-by-step guide on how to use the calculator, it’s essential to understand the factors affecting SBA loan costs, including the loan amount, interest rate, loan term, and associated fees.
+Before we dive into the step-by-step guide on how to use the SBA loan calculator, it’s essential to understand the factors affecting SBA loan costs, including the loan amount, interest rate, loan term, and associated fees.

-Inputting Loan Information
+Inputting SBA Loan Information

-To make the most of the SBA Loan Calculator, it’s crucial to input accurate information about your loan, such as the loan amount, interest rate, and repayment term.
+To make the most of the SBA loan calculator, it’s crucial to input accurate information about your loan, such as the loan amount, interest rate, and repayment term.
 These inputs play a significant role in determining the loan payments and overall cost of the loan.
 Our loan calculator below includes current standard SBA loan rates and terms, but your rates and terms may differ.

 Here are a few key points to consider with SBA 7(a) loans: